Creating a Culture of Innovation: Key Characteristics and Strategies You Can Model

 The primary drive of a company is knowing where it's headed.
 Set a meaningful and authentic purpose to get people on board towards innovative change.

-If we want a trusting environment that cultivates innovation, then we have to make a workplace that is full of trust, too.
+If you want to build trust in the workplace to cultivate innovation, then you have to make a workplace that is full of trust, too.
 A company can only work together if it has a strong, united culture.
 To have unity means learning to rely on one another first.

-Innovative ideas stemmed from a collaboration of unique minds with the same goal.
+Innovative ideas stem from a collaboration of unique minds with the same goal.
 Encourage your people to pitch in ideas and give structured feedback.

 Discuss.
 Brainstorm.
 Communicate.
 Workhuman nurtures collaboration by creating a culture of ongoing feedback.
-They highlight the importance of conversations to encourage productivity among employees.
+This highlights the importance of conversations to encourage productivity among employees.

-Don’t be afraid of dissenting voices.
+And don’t be afraid of dissenting voices.
 Innovation is sometimes a product of clashing ideas.
-As Pythagoras believed, “The world depends upon the interaction of opposites.”

 An environment induced by strict control can kill the work drive.
 Too many constraints may suffocate an individual, causing them to leave the company.